 That’s why it can be confusing for moms who sleep through the night and still feel worn out and run down.
 And why there can be some guilt and shame for moms who don’t feel better after a one-off much-needed (relatively) long stretch of rest.

 A closer look at mom fatigue

 You might be someone in the throes of postpartum sleep troubles who feels that your exhaustion is self-explanatory (hello, new baby).
 Or you might be someone who seems to be getting more rest than others who’s wondering why you still feel so darn tired.

-Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, exhausted has an entirely logical explanation that goes far beyond sleep, or lack thereof.
+Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, or exhausted has an entirely logical explanation that goes far beyond sleep, or lack thereof.

 Nine reasons why moms are always so tired

 Here are some of the most common reasons why moms suffer from exhaustion.
 The reasons listed below are often challenging to explain to those who haven’t experienced them for themselves.

 Not every mom shares all of these, but most moms experience a combination of a few.

 1. We don’t get enough sleep